cronvel/terminal-kit/doc/high-level.md

 If the 'exitOnUnexpectedKey' option is set, any other keys will exit the menu, the callback's *response* argument does not contain any property except 'unexpectedKey', that will contain the key having triggered the exit.

+It returns an object with those properties:
+* **promise**: without a callback argument, this will be a promise that resolve with the *response* object.

 Example: